 To create a book of songs on the theme of science and faith.
 The project will start working with a group of primary schools in Ely Diocese.
 Copies of the booklet will be sent free to all 80 CofE primary schools in the diocese who will be invited to give dramatic presentations of one of the songs at Ely Cathedral Science Festival in May.
 Some of the schools will make presentations of songs at the festival that they have written themselves on the theme of science and faith.

-For more information on the project and to hear a selection of the hymns, please click on the video below:
+For more information on the project see below:

 Water of Life: Our faith and a changing climate: Parish of Honley with Brockholes, West Yorkshire, in partnership with the University of Huddersfield